zoontek/react-native-bootsplash/MIGRATION.md

 - Brand image support for Android (5+, compared to 12+ for the AndroidX SplashScreen library ✨) **and** iOS.
 - Dark mode support 🌚
 - A new hook, `useHideAnimation`, allowing you to easily animate all splash screen elements using `Animated` or `react-native-reanimated`.
-Because it's sometimes nicer than a simple fade.
+Create something nicer than a simple fade 🚀
 - An improved CLI generator, now able to edit / output **57** files (light and dark logos + light and dark brand images, config files…for all pixel densities!).
-Note that the new options will require a [license key 🔑](https://zoontek.gumroad.com/l/bootsplash-generator).
+Note that the new options require a [license key 🔑](https://zoontek.gumroad.com/l/bootsplash-generator).

 ## What else?

-- [AndroidX SplashScreen library](https://developer.android.com/jetpack/androidx/releases/core#core-splashscreen-1.0.0) has been replaced in order to solve a lot of known issues with it ([#381](https://github.com/zoontek/react-native-bootsplash/issues/381), [#418](https://github.com/zoontek/react-native-bootsplash/issues/418), [#440](https://github.com/zoontek/react-native-bootsplash/issues/440), [#456](https://github.com/zoontek/react-native-bootsplash/issues/456), etc). `react-native-bootsplash` now uses its own polyfill, compatible with Android 5+ (without any degraded mode!).
+- [AndroidX SplashScreen library](https://developer.android.com/jetpack/androidx/releases/core#core-splashscreen-1.0.0) has been replaced in order to solve a lot of known issues with it ([#381](https://github.com/zoontek/react-native-bootsplash/issues/381), [#418](https://github.com/zoontek/react-native-bootsplash/issues/418), [#440](https://github.com/zoontek/react-native-bootsplash/issues/440), [#456](https://github.com/zoontek/react-native-bootsplash/issues/456), etc). `react-native-bootsplash` now uses its own polyfill, compatible with Android 5+ (without any degraded mode).
-- Android generated assets migrate from `mipmap-*` directories to `drawable-*` ones.
+- Android generated assets has been migrated from `mipmap-*` directories to `drawable-*` ones.
-- To avoid conflicts, Android provided theme / properties has been renamed: they now are named `Theme.BootSplash`, `bootSplashBackground`, `bootSplashLogo`, `bootSplashBrand` and `postBootSplashTheme`.
+- To avoid conflicts, Android provided theme / properties has been renamed `Theme.BootSplash`, `bootSplashBackground`, `bootSplashLogo`, `bootSplashBrand` and `postBootSplashTheme`.
-- The `duration` argument has been removed from `fade` options.
+- The `duration` argument has been removed from `fade()` options.
 - `getVisibilityStatus()` has been replaced with `isVisible()` (which returns a `Promise<boolean>`).
 The `transitioning` does not exists anymore (when the splash screen is fading, it stays `visible` until complete disappearance).
 - The CLI now output a `bootsplash_manifest.json` file to share image sizes + colors with the JS thread (used by `useHideAnimation`).
 - `--assets-path` CLI option has been renamed `--assets-output`.